 - 30-60 days before the start of the desired hunting season.

-- No. Temporary accommodation permits must be resubmitted each year with an updated application and information from the applicant’s doctor.
+- No. Requests for temporary accommodation permits must be resubmitted each year with an updated application.

 - Colorado Parks and Wildlife may provide such accommodations if they are reasonably required to allow the customer to participate in wildlife recreation and do not significantly alter the purpose of the Division property or program for which the accommodation is requested, jeopardize the safety of the applicant or any other person, or pose undue hardship to the Division.